 A second, much lower frequency ringing is seen during switch off time if load current is low enough to allow the inductor current to fall to zero during part of the switch off time (see Figure 8).
 Switch and diode capacitance resonate with the inductor to form damped ringing at 1MHz to 10 MHz.
 This ringing is not harmful to the regulator and it has not been shown to contribute significantly to EMI.
-Any attempt to damp it with an RC snubber will slightly degrade efficiency.
+Any attempt to damp it with a resistive snubber will degrade efficiency.